 A Parable From The Past, For The Future

-This parable is a short story of some of my own early memories.
-I do hope it will encourage any who may relate to these life experiences.
-The children in the story are myself and my older sister.
+This parable is a short story which I hope will encourage any who may relate to these life experiences.
+Fractured families held together by love, as much as was possible.

-As I reflect back on the early years.
+Reflecting back on the early years.
 I'm thinking that the everyone's lives are built by the memories we've stored up in our hearts and minds.
 My memories of a childlike mother are bittersweet.
+She was divorced at a very young age and we went to live with our grandparents.
+She went through some difficult years.
 Yet my memories of her have grown sweeter as I've gotten older and understand the things she went through.
 All in all, we were very fortunate to have loving family members who were willing to sacrifice much for our good.
 Many laughable memories come to mind as I recall those early days of innocence in childhood.
 Grandad was to me a fun loving man who worked hard, but I remember him laughing and teasing us a lot.
 I remember a time when two little girls thought it would make him laugh if we played a trick on him.
 He was going into town with a friend and we hid in the back of his panel truck before he headed to town.
 When we were well on our way, we got up and surprised them with our presence.
-I imagine that I cans till see the look on his face.
+I imagine that I can till see the look on his face.
 He wasn't laughing with us this time!
 But we all had lots of laughs about this later on.
 As I got older, I thought often of how I so admired him because he was smart enough and able enough to build the small and simple houses they lived in...

 I think of Granny cooking such good biscuits, or working in the garden she loved.
 Many happy memories of her sparkling eyes as she would go about her day singing hymns about Jesus, and of her love for the things of the Lord.
 I remember pictures of Jesus on the walls.
 And Christmas memories of two little girls secretly looking for and discovering beautiful blue velvet matching dresses hidden, waiting for the visit of Santa Claus.